dubssieg/dubssieg.github.io/aboutme.md

 ## Conferences

-SeqBim 2023 - Towards an edit distance between pangenome graphs DSB 2024 - Towards an edit distance between pangenome graphs MIGGS 2024 - Interfacing pangenome graphs using pancat
++ SeqBim 2023 - Towards an edit distance between pangenome graphs
++ DSB 2024 - Towards an edit distance between pangenome graphs
++ MIGGS 2024 - Interfacing pangenome graphs using pancat

 ## Papers

-*Pairwise graph edit distance characterizes the impact of the construction method on pangenome graphs* Siegfried Dubois, Claire Lemaitre, Matthias Zytnicki, Thomas Faraut **bioRxiv** <a href="https://doi.org/10.1101/2024.12.06.627166">2024.12.06.627166</a>.
+*Pairwise graph edit distance characterizes the impact of the construction method on pangenome graphs*.
+Siegfried Dubois, Claire Lemaitre, Matthias Zytnicki and Thomas Faraut.
+**bioRxiv** <a href="https://doi.org/10.1101/2024.12.06.627166">2024.12.06.627166</a>.

 ## Other